prudvikeshav/Kubernetes-Challenges/Challange 1/README.md

-# Jekyll Static Site Generator Deployment on Kubernetes
+# Jekyll Static Site Generator Deployment on Kubernetes 🚀

 ## Overview

 This guide describes how to deploy a Jekyll Static Site Generator (SSG) on a Kubernetes cluster.
-The deployment includes setting up Kubernetes resources such as PersistentVolume (PV), PersistentVolumeClaim (PVC), Pod, and Service, and configuring user permissions and contexts in the kubeconfig file.
+The deployment includes setting up Kubernetes resources such as PersistentVolume (PV), PersistentVolumeClaim (PVC), Pod, and Service, as well as configuring user permissions and contexts in the kubeconfig file.

-## Prerequisites
+## 🛠️ Prerequisites

-- Kubernetes cluster access
+- **Kubernetes Cluster**: Ensure you have access to a running Kubernetes cluster.
-- `kubectl` command-line tool installed and configured
+- **`kubectl`**: The command-line tool should be installed and configured.
-- Access to a kubeconfig file
+- **Kubeconfig File**: Access to a kubeconfig file is required.

 ---

-## User and Context Configuration
+## 🧑‍💻 User and Context Configuration

 ### 1. User Configuration